Nekoi-Mirai/Serverless-Lab/README.md

 ## Lab Overview

-This model of lab is original from Saha-Rajeep, and then I finished it and added my steps and code on the base of it.
+This model of lab is original from Saha-Rajeep, and then I finished it and added my steps, images and code on the base of it.
 ![High Level Design](./images/high-level-design.jpg)
 An Amazon API Gateway is a collection of resources and methods.
 For this tutorial, you create one resource (DynamoDBManager) and define one method (POST) on it.
 The method is backed by a Lambda function (LambdaFunctionOverHttps).
 That is, when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.